ksuther/KSScreenshotManager/README.md

 `python make_screenshots.py config.json.example`

-This will compile the sample project, WaxSim, then use WaxSim to run the simulator build and dump the screenshots to /tmp/screenshots.
+This will compile the sample project, ios-sim, then use ios-sim to run the simulator build and dump the screenshots to /tmp/screenshots.

-Make sure that you've checked out WaxSim as a submodule by running `git submodule update --init` after cloning this repository, otherwise `make_screenshots.py` won't work.
+Make sure that you've checked out ios-sim as a submodule by running `git submodule update --init` after cloning this repository, otherwise `make_screenshots.py` won't work.

 ## License